ChenYang-personal/chenyangNick.github.io/README.md

-# Myself
+# Chen Yang

 Welcome to my personal website!
+[GitHub Profile](https://github.com/your-github-username) | [My Blog](https://your-blog-link.com)

 I am a graduate student at Northeastern University pursuing a Master’s in Information Systems.
 With a solid foundation in computer science and data science, I am passionate about exploring machine learning, natural language processing, and data-driven solutions.
 My academic and professional journey is focused on creating innovative and impactful contributions to the field of technology.

 ---